DLA Energy Quality Technical Directorate host working group, emphasize quality assurance standard practice

 |0

-This work, DLA Energy Quality Technical Directorate host working group, emphasize quality assurance standard practice [Image 3 of 3], by Kathryn Pegram, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DLA Energy Quality Technical Directorate host working group, emphasize quality assurance standard practice, by Kathryn Pegram, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-DLA Energy Quality Technical Directorate host working group, emphasize quality assurance standard practice